KiraMelody/Gingko_Prod/backend/README.md

 in order to extract the crawled data

+## Data gathering

+We get our data from CommonCrawl, from 2018 Sept segment.
+You can easily tried `warc_aux.py` and learn how we extract the data from Amazon S3.

 ## Filter

 We apply basic news and non-news filter and English filter in `is_news.py` on the input to ensure the validity.